scivision/mumps/README.md

 cmake -Dscotch=true
 ```

-Scotch can be built from source via CMake before MUMPS:
+Scotch can be built from source via CMake before MUMPS.
+NOTE: the "-Dintsize64" must be the same for Scotch and MUMPS -- default is "off" for Scotch and MUMPS.

 ```sh
 cmake -S scripts -B scripts/build -DCMAKE_INSTALL_PREFIX=~/mumps